masqquerade/cobol-basic-parser/README.md

-# IntelliJ IDEA plugin for minimal subset of Cobol
-This is my solution for the **Multi-language static analysis plugin** internship test task.
-This plugin can parse minimal subset of Cobol for specific program.

 # Overview
 The structure of the problem follows the [IntelliJ custom language tutorial ](https://plugins.jetbrains.com/docs/intellij/custom-language-support-tutorial.html).
 It is build on minimized version of [Cobol grammar](https://www.cs.vu.nl/~x/grammars/vs-cobol-ii/index.html).
 No additional libraries/frameworks were used.
 All `.cbl` files are being parsed.